-Requests for subsequent substantial modifications are addressed to the PPC having decided on the initial project, always via the RIPH IS interface.
+Requests for subsequent substantial modifications are addressed to the CPP having decided on the initial project always through the interface of the SI RIPH.

-Requests for reconsideration of your project or substantial modifications to your project by another PPC, following an unfavourable opinion from the PC, will also be filed on this interface.
+Requests for reconsideration of your project or requests for substantial modifications of your project by another CPP, following an unfavourable opinion from the PC will also be filed on this interface.

-The European Data Protection Regulation in force since May 2018 DPR requires the appointment of a DPO in universities.
+The European Data Protection Regulation in force since May 2018 DPMR imposes the appointment of a DPO in universities.

-Mr Hervé Isar, University Professor is appointed Data Protection Officer for AMU.
+Mr Hervé Isar, Professor of Universities is appointed Data Protection Officer for AMU.

 Audrey Janssens - Ethics Committee

 THE OCTOBER SESSION IS CLOSED.